vsyrgkanis/adversarial_gmm/README.md

 Prototype Code for paper: [Adversarial Generalized Method of Moments](https://arxiv.org/abs/1803.07164) by Greg Lewis and Vasilis Syrgkanis

+## Requirements

+Requires a Python 2 or 3, Tensorflow, and numpy

 ## Library Files

 The main file is deep\_gmm.py that contains the main class.
 The file gmm\_game\_graph.py contains all tensorflow expressions related to the adversarial gmm game.
 The utils.py file contains some general purpose utilities.
 The monte\_carlo.py file contains an example of monte carlo simulations of the class and comparisons with other instrumental variable methods.